Alice James: Era of hysteria

 In the Victorian era, hysteria was an extremely common diagnosis for women.
 Almost any disease a woman had could fit the symptoms of hysteria because there was no set list of symptoms.
 In 1888, twenty years after James was "overwhelmed by violent turns of hysteria", she wrote in her diary that she was both suicidal and homicidal.
 She was struggling with the urge to kill her father, though this diary entry does not state the reason why she was patricidal.
 In 1866, James traveled to New York to receive "therapeutic exercise", and in 1884, she received electrical "massage".
-Hoping that a change of scenery would improve her health, she traveled to England with her companion Katharine Loring.
+Hoping that a change of scenery would improve her health, she traveled to England with her companion (likely partner) Katharine Loring.
+She was ultimately diagnosed with neurasthenia, which kept her bedridden for much of her life.

-Breast Cancer and its Treatment
+Breast cancer and treatment

-As Alice was suffering from breast cancer, which she died from in London in 1892 at age 43, her brother William James wrote her a letter explaining how much he pitied her.
+As Alice was suffering from breast cancer, her brother William James wrote her a letter explaining how much he pitied her.
 He advised her to "look for the little good in each day as if life were to last a hundred years."
 He wanted her to save herself from suffering the torment of physical pain.
 "Take all the morphia (or other forms of opium if that disagrees) you want, and don't be afraid of becoming an opium-drunkard.
 What was opium created for except for such times as this?"

-William also suggested that she might benefit from hypnotism and recommended the London physician, Charles Lloyd Tuckey.
+William also suggested that she might benefit from hypnotism and recommended the London physician Charles Lloyd Tuckey.
 Concerned about her suggestibility to hypnotism, instead Tuckey taught Katharine Loring to hypnotically relax Alice, allowing her to sleep once more: "under ... the pawings of an amiable necromancer, I have regained all my native dignity."